ClementMadiot/FreeCodeCamp_Data-Visualization/1_Bar-chart/README.md

 - User Story #11: The data-gdp attribute and its corresponding .bar element should align with the corresponding value on the y-axis. ✅

+# Tooltip Tests

 - User Story #12: I can mouse over an area and see a tooltip with a corresponding id="tooltip" which displays more information about the area.

-- User Story #13: My tooltip should have a data-date property that corresponds to the data-date of the active area.
+- User Story #13: My tooltip should have a data-date property that corresponds to the data-date of the active area. ✅

 ## <br /> <a name="tech-stack">🛠 Technology Used</a>